 Return value Description 0 Normal termination 1 The command is specified in an incorrect format.
 Review and, if necessary, correct the format, and then retry the operation.
+Because the cache behavior is currently set to write- through, if the remaining power level of the internal RAID battery or the super-capacitor battery becomes low, the cache behavior when writing to a user disk cannot be set to write-back.
 10 The specified value might not be appropriate, or there might be a problem with the system status.
 Solve the problem by following the instructions in the output message, and then retry the operation, as necessary.
 If this error occurs repeatedly, contact maintenance personnel.
 99 The error cannot be handled by the system administrator.
 Contact maintenance personnel.